 During LGBT History Month 2021, we celebrate the first anniversary of our LGBTQ+ Awareness E-Learning course.

-In this article, REALSENSE’s Kate Lindop looks at the workplace issues that have yet to be addressed regarding inclusivity and the practical steps employers can take to create an LGBTQ+ inclusive workplace.
+In this article, REALSENSE’s Kate Lindop considers LGBT History Month and looks at the workplace issues that have yet to be addressed regarding inclusivity and the practical steps employers can take to create an LGBTQ+ inclusive workplace.

 The Equality Act (2010) says that no individual must be discriminated against because of their sexual orientation.
 So, whether you’re gay, lesbian, bisexual or heterosexual, discrimination at work is unlawful and employers have a legal obligation to protect all their staff, avoid discrimination and provide a working environment that is free from prejudice.

 Despite this, it was recently found that inclusion is still not a given and almost one in five LGBT staff have been the target of negative comments or conduct from work colleagues due to their sexual orientation.
 35% of LGBT staff also revealed that they hide their sexuality at work because of fear of discrimination.

 Clearly, there is more to be done and additional steps that organisations can take to help raise staff awareness regarding the inclusion of LGBTQ+ staff in the workplace.
 Below we share some examples of actions you can take as an employer to help create a working environment that is free from prejudice whilst demonstrating respect and inclusivity towards your LGBTQ+ Staff.